tangle-network/zero-knowledge-gadgets/README.md

 ### Leaf structure

-The structure of our leaves must be the hash of 3 random field elements from a compatible field (BLS381, BN254) based on the instantiation of your circuit.
-You can find more details about the leaf structures by investigating the [`mixer_leaf`](https://github.com/webb-tools/arkworks-gadgets/blob/master/src/leaf/mixer/constraints.rs).
+The structure of our leaves must be the hash of 2 random field elements (the secret and the nullifier)) from a compatible field (BLS381, BN254) based on the instantiation of your circuit.
+You can find more details about the leaf structures by investigating the [`mixer_leaf`](https://github.com/webb-tools/arkworks-gadgets/blob/master/arkworks-gadgets/src/leaf/mixer/constraints.rs).

 ### Public input structure

 The structure of public inputs must be the ordered array of the following data taken from Tornado Cash's design & architecture.

+1. Nullifier hash
+2. Merkle Tree root hash
-1. Recipient
+3. Recipient
-2. Relayer
+4. Relayer
-3. Fee
+5. Fee
-4. Refund
+6. Refund

-You can find more details about the arbitrary data structures by investigating the [`mixer_data`](https://github.com/webb-tools/arkworks-gadgets/blob/master/src/arbitrary/mixer_data/constraints.rs).
+You can find more details about the arbitrary data structures by investigating the [`mixer_data`](https://github.com/webb-tools/arkworks-gadgets/blob/master/arkworks-gadgets/src/arbitrary/mixer_data/constraints.rs).

 These parameters are provided to zero-knowledge proofs as public inputs and are geared towards on-chain customizability.